Primary Ovarian Insufficiency?

 Below are the conditions that may develop Primary Ovarian Insufficiency:

-One of the main reasons among individuals to develop POI at the age of 35-40.
+One of the main reasons individuals develop POI is at the age of 35-40.

 Surgeries related to ovaries may increase the risk of POI.